alexchantastic/figma-export/README.md

 Other versions may work, but have not been officially tested.

-You will also need a [Figma API key](https://www.figma.com/developers/api#authentication) (personal access token) that you can generate through your Figma user profile settings.
+You will also need a [Figma access token](https://www.figma.com/developers/api#authentication) that you can generate through your Figma user profile settings.

 ## Installation